 - Your PCP may refer you to a nonparticipating provider for covered services that are not available within the network.
-Services from nonparticipating providers require prior approval by Aetna in addition to a special nonparticipating referral from your PCP.
-When properly authorized, these services are covered after the applicable co-payment.
+Services from nonparticipating providers require prior by Aetna.
+When properly authorized, these services are covered after the applicable out-of-pocket expenses.

 - Reciprocity applies.
 See Key Terms.

 Remember, you cannot request referrals after you visit a specialist or hospital.
 Therefore, to receive maximum coverage, you need to contact your PCP and get authorization from Aetna (when applicable) before seeking specialty or hospital care.